pololu/rpicsim/docs/Pins.md

 ====

 The only way a PIC microcontroller can have an effect on the world is through its pins, so pins are an important part of a PIC simulation.
-RPicSim exposes the modelling of pins that the MPLAB X simulator provides.
+RPicSim exposes the modeling of pins that the MPLAB X simulator provides.
 Each {RPicSim::Sim} simulation object contains a collection of {RPicSim::Pin} objects, one for each external pin of the device.
 Using a Pin object, you can detect whether the pin is an input or an output.
 If it is an output, you can detect whether the output is driving high or driving low.